-Can you teach schoolchildren to choose kindness?
-Kindlab helped to design and evaluate Learn Kind, our K-8 kindness-based social and emotional learning (SEL) curriculum.
+Can you teach schoolchildren to be kind(er)?
+Kindlab helped to design and evaluate Learn Kind – our K-8 kindness-based social and emotional learning (SEL) curriculum.
 The initial results from our 89-school pilot are very promising.
 Teachers report significant and substantial increases in their students’ ability to work through difficult emotions and be kind to others, as well as a range of other positive outcomes.

 Do you want to help build a kinder world?
 We want to hear your ideas.
 We do our best to reply to every inquiry.